-- A copy of the MDE permit application and any applicable operations or emergency preparedness plans must be submitted to DPZ; - HSCD must review and provide comment on the proposed operation; - Limited on-site sales are allowed; transport is limited to farming vehicles, pickup trucks and other non-commercial vehicles; and - Commercial off-site sales are prohibited unless the product is shipped with trees, shrubs, or plants.
+- A copy of the MDE permit application and any applicable operations or emergency preparedness plans must be submitted to DPZ; - HSCD must review and provide comment on the proposed operation; - Limited on-site sales that do not exceed 5% of yearly production are allowed, except farms that do not have an outstanding installment purchase agreement, may sell in excess of the 5% if required by the nutrient management plan; and - Commercial off-site sales are prohibited unless the product is shipped with trees, shrubs, or plants.

 The Permit for Special Farm Uses would allow the County to apply certain criteria and ensure access to operational plans and MDE permitting information for composting operations that provide a necessary waste and nutrient management function to support the farm.
+While ZRA 180 proposed to regulate truck activity to limit sales on farms, ZRA 183 proposes to limit the amount of product that can be sold (5% of yearly production).
+Either means of limiting on-site sales are acceptable, however, limiting truck activity is easier to enforce.